Pirate-ai001/AI-Context-Synchronization-Tool/docs/README.md

 **Tip**: Enable `debugMode: true` in the configuration to receive detailed insights about file relationship detection and matching processes.

 ## Gitignore Files
-The tool uses two separate .gitignore files:
+The tool uses separate .gitignore files:

 1. **Tool's .gitignore** (`/Context_Sync_Tool/.gitignore`):
    - Manages version control for the tool itself